radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 ## Retrieving the Update Files

-Navigate here to create an account: https://radiantlogicinc246.sharefile.com/i/i1bc2de34c6e42bba
-If you already have an account, go here to login: https://radiantlogicinc246.sharefile.com/login
+To access the update files for version 7.4 and earlier, log in to your [Radiant Logic Support Portal](https://files.radiantlogic.com/receive/?packageCode=IX0qTSRyilShjhpxusLWpUDzzb4rduq2tO9F81NhEt4#keycode=Niad1bODfyRmdW8PlGO-5In0mdRKsa0u6551qXXI1rA) account.
+If you do not yet have access to the portal, email support@radiantlogic.com.

-After you create an account, log in and navigate to: `/update_installers/7.4/<version_to_update_to>`.
+After you login, navigate to: `/update_installers/7.4/<version_to_update_to>`.
 Copy the applicable file to all of your RadiantOne nodes.

 Linux:<br>
 `radiantone_<version>_update_linux_64.tar.gz `